 - Funds are reinvested or borrowed from an outside 3rd party during the couple’s marriage.

 Keep in mind, however, that just because an asset becomes mixed or commingled does not mean that the asset will automatically be considered as community property under the law.
 This is because a spouse can still claim an asset as separate if they can trace the asset back to the initial separate property source.
 In order to do this, a spouse must provide the court with adequate documentation of separate property.
 Furthermore, since it can be difficult to accurately trace an asset back to its original state, it is recommended that parties to a divorce contact an attorney for assistance.

 If the designation between community property and separate property has become an issue in your Arizona divorce case, the Mesa family law firm of JacksonWhite can help.
-Our Mesa, AZ divorce attorney Tim Durkin can assess your case during a free phone consultation and help you understand your rights.
-Call 480-464-1111 to schedule your free AZ divorce consultation with Tim today!
+Our Mesa, AZ divorce attorney Tim Durkin can assess your case during a consultation and help you understand your rights.
+Call 480-464-1111 to schedule your AZ divorce consultation with Tim today!